DriLLFreAK100/columnar-data-validator/README.md

 # Columnar Data Validator

-This mini project is aimed at consolidating a generic Data Validation specification for columnar data, e.g. CSV, Xlsx, etc., open to be implemented in any language.
+This mini project is aimed at consolidating a generic Data Validation specification for columnar data files, e.g. CSV, Xlsx, etc., open to be implemented in any language.

 Below are the areas of emphasis: